-In this study, we show the universality of the distribution of this estimator $\hat{\theta}_{\mathbf{X}}$, that is, a distribution of the estimator does not depend on whether the covariate $X_i$ follow a Gaussian distribution.
-Specifically, we will show that the universality holds even in the presence of weak dependencies between elements of the random covariate $X_i$.
+In this study, we show the universality of the distribution of this estimator $\hat{\theta}_{\mathbf{X}}$, that is, the distribution of the estimator does not depend on whether the covariates $X_i$ follow a Gaussian distribution.
+Specifically, we will show that the universality holds even in the presence of weak dependencies among elements of the random covariate $X_i$.